 55. “We’re born with success.
 It is only others who point out our failures, and what they attribute to us as failure.” —Whoopi Goldberg

 56. “I’ve probably earned the right to screw up a few times.
 I don’t want the fear of failure to stop me from doing what I really care about.” —Emma Watson

 57. “Take chances, make mistakes.
 That's how you grow.
 Pain nourishes your courage.
 You have to fail in order to practice being brave." —Mary Tyler Moore

 58. "While one person hesitates because he feels inferior, the other is busy making mistakes and becoming superior." —Henry C. Link

 59. "The difference between greatness and mediocrity is often how an individual views a mistake." —Nelson Boswell

 Your current situation is not your final destination.
 You don’t have to decide what you’re going to do for the rest of your life, you only have to decide what you’re going to do next.

 Determination is a state of mind — a vision to get to the finish line, regardless of the mountains that pop up along your route.

-Failing is simply your first attempt in learning.
+Failing is simply your first attempt at learning.
 If you are a sales person who lost a sale, what happens if you allow yourself to think, "Oh no!
-I lost the sale, I must be a horrible sales person!”
+I lost the sale, I must be a horrible salesperson!”
 You have to think, “Well, what did I do this time that I can learn from?
 What can I do differently next time?
 I've had success in the past that I can draw from.”